Sunlitt/MoonKit/README.md

 **MoonKit** is a Swift package which uses math and trigonometry to compute several information about the Moon.

 ## Usage
-SunKit only needs a location and the relative time zone to compute every Moon information.
+MoonKit only needs a location and the relative time zone to compute every Moon information.
 Everything is computed locally, no internet connection is needed.

 ### Creating a Moon